marianamannes/8-week-sql-challenge/Case Study #2 - Pizza Runner/README.md

 |9|2|	|	|	|Customer Cancellation|
 |10|1|2020-01-11 18:50:20|10|10|	|

-Finally, the tables pizza_recipes and customer_orders needed to be normalizated.
-For that, I chose to build a script in Python connecting with the database to create new normalizated tables for the columns unnormalized in customer_orders and for the table pizza_recipes.
+Finally, the tables pizza_recipes and customer_orders needed to be normalized.
+For that, I chose to build a script in Python connecting with the database to create new normalized tables for the columns unnormalized in customer_orders and for the table pizza_recipes.

 ```python
 import mysql.connector as c